 This site is dedicated to my sister, Judy Pickering, who started researching our family in the pre-internet days, but whose untimely death left many questions unanswered.
 All I had to work on was that our father, John Leslie Pickering (1911-1991), was the eldest son of Richard Alexander Pickering (1879-1965) and Mabel Elsie Coultish (1884-1968) and the grandson of Frederick Pickering (b.1852) and Sarah Ann Haswell (b.1855), all from the Hull area.
 Nothing on Richard’s siblings or Frederick’s ancestors, except that his father was also called Richard.

 During my virtual tour of Yorkshire I kept bumping into other Pickerings, which made me wonder if we were related at some point in the distant past.
 The only way to find out was research all of them!
-I have tried to cover all the Pickerings and Puckerings (the name is often interchangeable) I have found in the East and North Ridings and trace their ancestors and descendants, sometimes beyond the county and the country.
+I have tried to cover all the Pickerings and Puckerings (a derivation of Pickering which appeared in the mid 1500s) that I have found in the East and North Ridings and to trace their ancestors and descendants, sometimes beyond the county and the country.
 Much of the research will have already been done by others, so please check my work, point out the inevitable mistakes and send me any further information you would like me to add.